webplatform/docs-wpd/Projects/SXSW_2012_Talk_proposal/index.md

 ===Title===

-webplatform.org: documenting web development (not the best title in the world, but you are limited to 50 characters)
+webplatform.org: learn and teach the web (not the best title in the world, but you are limited to 50 characters)

 ===Presentation format===